 1.1.
 First & final visits

-Parents and guardians are allowed to visit the day of their child’s first court hearing.
-Hours are between 10:00 a.m. and 11:00 a.m.
+Parents and guardians will be allowed to visit on the day of their child’s first court hearing.
+Hours will be between 10:00 a.m. and 11:00 a.m.

-Parents and guardians are also allowed to visit the day before their child’s departure to another institution.
+Parents and guardians will also be allowed to visit the day before their child’s departure to another institution.
 Call (702) 455-5200 for more information.

 1.2.
 Visiting policy, behavior & dress code

 Visitors must bring a photo ID.
 Visitors who are drunk, high, or unruly will be denied entry.